Bridge Square Historic District

-Bridge Square Historic District is a national historic district located at Rochester in Monroe County, New York.
+Bridge Square Historic District is a national historic district located in the Northwest Quadrant of Rochester in Monroe County, New York.
 The district contains 24 contributing buildings that consist primarily of two-, three-, and four-story brick masonry commercial and industrial buildings.
 Structures date from 1826 to 1928, the oldest being the U.S. Hotel (1826), that served as the location of the founding of the University of Rochester and Colgate Divinity School.

 It was listed on the National Register of Historic Places in 1984.